Tuition and Affordability

 Heathwood Hall offers the following merit scholarships for new students: the Rainey Scholarship and the Timmerman Scholarship.
-Click here to learn more about our two merit scholarships.
+See below for more details.

-Eligible candidates should contact Suzanne Nagy in the admission office at email@example.com.
+Eligible candidates should contact Jessie Garlinghouse in the admission office at email@example.com.

 In addition to standard admission requirements, scholarship candidates must submit a supplemental application and schedule an interview with the scholarship committee.

 Scholarship recipients will be selected by a committee composed of admission staff, administrators, and teachers.